daphnecor/intro-to-rl/README.md

 ## Introduction to Reinforcement Learning

-_Programming exercises from Reinforcement Learning, an introduction by Sutton and Barto_
+_Programming exercises from Reinforcement Learning, an introduction by Sutton and Barto._

 ### Part I: Tabular Solution Methods